-It is the policy of KIPP that students should not be in possession of any medication, nor take any medications, during the regular school day or on school premises on their own.
+Medications may be administered during school hours with physician's order.
+Prescribed medication and over the counter medications must have a physician's order to be administered at school.
+The physician's order must be signed by the physician and parent/guardian.
+The physician's order must be dated for the current school year.
+It is the policy of KIPP that students should not be in possession of any medication, nor take any medications, during the regular school day or on school premises on their own without a physician's order stating permission to self-carry in certain circumstances as described further below.
 Faculty are also not permitted under any circumstances to give a student any medicine (prescription, over-the-counter or otherwise).

-Although if there is a need, a designated KIPP employee may administer medication (prescription and non-prescription) to students as governed by state law and regulations provided that:
+The school nurse/clinic coordinator or school designee may administer medication (prescription and non-prescription) to students as governed by state law and regulations provided that:

-- In the event a student must take medication during school hours, all medication--prescription and over the counter (including medication supplies) -- must be provided and brought to the school by the student's parent/guardian (not by the student or bus driver) and the parent/guardian must complete a written signed and dated Permission to Administer Medication Form.
-This parental consent must include the reason/purpose of the medicine, name of the medicine and exact dosage/time of administration.
-This form can be obtained from and must be returned to the school nurse/clinic coordinator. - The medication must be current and have dosage information indicated.
+- In the event a student must take medication during school hours, all medication--prescription and over the counter (including medication supplies) must be provided and brought to the school by the student's parent/guardian (not by the student or bus driver).
+The physician's order must include the reason/purpose of the medicine, name of the medicine, and exact dosage/time of administration.
+This form may be obtained from the school nurse/clinic coordinator. - The medication must be current and have dosage information indicated.
 Prescription medicine must be in the original container with an attached prescription label that includes the student's name, the drug name, the directions for dosage and the schedule for administering it.
 The label must also include the name and address of the pharmacy, the name of the prescribing physician, and the date the prescription was filled. - All medication must be ordered by a physician/dentist licensed to practice in the United States.
-The prescription must be filled by a pharmacist licensed to practice in the United States. - A written request from a physician must be obtained if any prescription medication needs to be administered daily for more than 10 days, consecutively (fax may be accepted). - Non-prescription medicine (including but not limited to topical ointments, analgesics, antacids, antipyretics, antihistamines, decongestants, and cold/cough preparations) must be in the original container indicating age-appropriate dosage instructions which will be strictly followed by school personnel.
+The prescription must be filled by a pharmacist licensed to practice in the United States. - Non-prescription medicine (including but not limited to topical ointments, analgesics, antacids, antipyretics, antihistamines, decongestants, and cold/cough preparations) must be in the original container indicating age-appropriate dosage instructions which will be strictly followed by school personnel.
 Medications will only be administered according to the dosage and instructions listed on the prescription bottle.
-No other medications can be given, such as foreign medications, herbal remedies, dietary supplements, or homeopathic medications unless in accordance with an IEP and subject to the conditions delineated herein. - Age appropriate students will be allowed to carry and self-administer inhaled asthma medication when a signed physician's statement is submitted to the school indicating complete instructions for inhaler use and permission for the student to carry the inhaler.
+No other medications can be given, such as foreign medications, herbal remedies, dietary supplements, or homeopathic medications.
+Age appropriate students will be allowed to self-carry and self-administer medications such as asthma inhaler or epi-pen medication when a signed physician's statement is submitted to the school indicating permission for the student to self-carry.
 It is recommended that an additional inhaler be provided to the school.
-If the student violates campus safety policies, the school may revoke this privilege and must notify the physician and parent/guardian. - Medicine must be delivered to and picked up from the school by the parent/guardian or other responsible adult.
-All medicine to be given during the school day will remain in a designated locked area of the school.
+If the student violates campus safety policies, the school may revoke this privilege and will notify the physician and parent/guardian. - Medicine must be delivered to and picked up from the school by the parent/guardian or other responsible adult.
+All medications to be given during the school day will remain in a designated locked or secured area of the school.
 Any unused medicine not picked up at the end of the school year will be destroyed by school personnel. - All written consents from physicians/dentists as well as parents are valid for one school year. - Designated KIPP school employees have the right to refuse administration of medication when the medication may be contraindicated for the student.
 In the event of this occurrence, the parent/guardian and physician will be notified.